Inner Elbow Pain and Weakened Grip?

 - Location: Outer elbow

-- Motion: Pain when extending wrist backward
+- Movement: Pain when extending wrist back

-- Activities: Mouse use, gripping, twisting
+- Activities: Mouse use, gripping objects, twisting

-- Prevalence: More common (about 10x)
+- Prevalence: More common (10x more frequent)

 Golfer’s Elbow (Medial Epicondylitis)